dgroomes/vscode-playground/README.md

   * DONE First, get the Go toolchain installed in the dev container.
 I need to figure learn about dev container "features".
   * DONE Write the program.
-* [ ] Get a Python program working (which build tool?)
-* [ ] Get an NPM-based TypeScript program working
-* [ ] (Not possible right now.
+* [ ] SKIP (Not possible right now.
 There is no official dev container "feature" for Swift right now) Get a Swift program working.
 Swift has a good backing of an official extension.
 See <https://www.swift.org/blog/vscode-extension/>.
 * [x] DONE (It's a bit awkward, but I think that's just the nature of having a split-brain editor/IDE.
 If some of the IDE is on your host/computer and some is on a remote host, then it's complicated by nature.
 There is a [good explanation in the docs](https://code.visualstudio.com/docs/devcontainers/containers#_managing-extensions))
   What is the interop story between a dev container-powered VS Code experience and "local" extensions?
 For example, when